Preference matters. It’s so important that it can make or break a potential sale.

 It’s the most preferred digital subscription payment method in five of the nine markets we surveyed.

-For B2B digital subscriptions, bank debit is preferred by 42% of UK respondents.
-The ubiquitous credit card is only preferred by 37%.
-In Germany, the gap is even wider, with 52% preferring bank debit, while 38% prefer credit card (although bank transfer is most popular in Germany, at 54%).
+For B2B digital subscriptions, bank debit is preferred by 44% of UK respondents.
+The ubiquitous credit card is only preferred by 34%.
+In Germany, the gap is even wider, with 52% preferring bank debit, while 36% prefer credit card (although bank transfer is most popular in Germany, at 54%).
 Spain has the highest preference for bank debit, at 60%.
 It is also the most preferred method in France, Australia and Denmark.
-The graph below shows the full breakdown of what percentage of businesses would be likely to pay digital subscriptions by bank debit vs. corporate credit card:

 “We want our global customers to have access to simple and easy payment methods when purchasing DocuSign.
 We’re delighted to be working with GoCardless to offer bank debit as a payment option throughout the UK and Europe, to ensure customers are able to complete quick and easy transactions with DocuSign.” - Robin Joy, Senior Vice President of Digital, Demand and Web Sales, DocuSign